 1. Distance Vector

-Routers send their entire routing table to neighbors periodically.
-They know "distance" (metric) and "vector" (direction/next-hop).
+Routers tell their neighbors what they know (entire table) periodically.
+They know "distance" (metric) and "vector" (direction).

 2. Link State

-Routers build a complete map of the network (topology) and calculate the best path using the SPF algorithm.
+Routers build a complete map of the topology and run the SPF algorithm to find the shortest path.

 |---|---|